Group's executive director notes there are no vertical walls around Rhode Island that hold in carbon dioxide and other climate-warming gases

 Olkowski noted that 32 cities and towns and 90 businesses in Rhode Island oppose the power plant.

 "What the plant will do is destroy hundreds of acres of forest in a vital area, put the local community, state, and region at risk, increase our over-reliance on natural gas for energy, and make it impossible for our state to achieve our emissions reduction goals set forth in the resilient Rhode Island Act," he said.

 Plans for the Clear River Energy Center were announced in August 2015.
-Its application is before the state Energy Facilities Siting Board.
+Its application is before the state Energy Facility Siting Board.
 A final phase of proceeding begin in July.
 Public hearings are expected in mid-to-late October.
 A decision isn't likely until January.